AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ## To do

-- When there is only one thing in scope, what should we do?
-See [discussion here](records/overloaded-record-fields/plan#scope-issues,-or,-why-we-miss-dot).
 - Add `HsVarOut RdrName id` instead of `HsSingleRecFld` (or perhaps rename `HsVar` to `HsVarIn`)?
 This would also be useful to recall how the user referred to something.

-- Fix reporting of unused local field definitions.
-- Only do magic instance lookup when the extension is enabled?
 - Haddock omits fields from HTML index and prints selector names in LaTeX exports list.

+- When there is only one thing in scope, what should we do?
+See [discussion here](records/overloaded-record-fields/plan#scope-issues,-or,-why-we-miss-dot).
+- Is the story about `-fwarn-unused-binds` okay?
+- Is `TcInstDcls.tcFldInsts` correct in its use of `simplifyTop` and assuming there will be no `ev_binds`?

 - Consider syntactic sugar for `Upd` constraints.
 - Improve unsolved `Accessor p f` error message where `p` is something silly?